Geeksltd/MSharp.Docs/Tutorials/1/README.md

 ## Requirements :
-In this tutorial we are going to implement Contact Managment System that you can see all available contacts and simpley do *CRUD* operation on each one of them. here are pictures of requirments :
+We are going to implement Contact Managment System that you can see all available contacts and simpley do *CRUD* operation on each one of them. here are pictures of requirments :

 ![Contact List](ContactList.PNG "Contact List")
 ![Contact Form](ContactAddEdit.PNG "Contact Form")